 A 12V car battery can produce 100s of ampere of current, but when we touch the terminals we feel absolutely nothing because the voltage is too low to overcome the human body’s resistance.

-But a 12V battery can easily overcome the resistance of a metal conductor with few milliohms resistance, which makes the battery to push 100s of ampere of current and we will see the conductor glowing in red.
+But a 12V battery can easily overcome the resistance of a metal conductor with few milliohms of resistance, which makes the battery to push 100s of ampere of current and we will see the conductor glowing in red.

 Low resistance material like metal conductor, lower voltage is enough to make huge current to flow but much higher resistance like human body need higher voltage to make huge current to flow.

-The answer is both, we need enough volts to overcome human body’s resistance and the power source should able to supply high enough current without dropping the volt after touching.
+So, the answer is both, we need enough volts to overcome human body’s resistance and the power source should able to supply high enough current without dropping the volt after touching.

 Why mosquito swatter bat or Taser gun don’t kill people?